1,3-Benzodioxolylbutanamine

 1,3-Benzodioxolylbutanamine (BDB), also known as 3,4-methylenedioxy-α-ethylphenethylamine or as J, is an entactogen of the phenethylamine, phenylisobutylamine, and MDxx families related to MDMA.

 Use and effects

-In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists the dose range as 150 to 230 mg orally and the duration as 4 to 8 hours.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists BDB's dose as 150 to 230 mg orally and its duration as 4 to 8 hours.
 BDB produces entactogenic, MDMA-like effects.
-Although pleasant and euphoric, BDB is also fairly sedating and some users feel that the lack of stimulant effect makes it less enjoyable than other similar drugs.
+Although pleasant and euphoric, BDB is also fairly sedating, and some users feel that the lack of stimulant effect makes it less enjoyable than other similar drugs.
 Additional side effects associated with BDB include nystagmus and dizziness.
-Very little data exists about the pharmacological properties, metabolism, and toxicity of BDB.

 Pharmacology

 Pharmacodynamics

 Receptor and transporter interaction data have been reported for BDB.
 It acts as a serotonin–norepinephrine releasing agent (SNDRA) with only weak effects on dopamine.
 Animal studies and anecdotal reports have found that BDB is a slightly more potent serotonin releasing agent than its methylated sister compound methylbenzodioxylbutanamine (MBDB; "Eden", "Methyl-J").